goarrg/goarrg/README.md

 	 - ~~Maths~~
 	 - ~~Glue APIs~~
 	 - ~~Basic Tooling~~
+ - Renderer? (we may never release an actual renderer)
- - Renderer
+	- ~~RHI~~
- - ECS
+ - ECS?
  - Editor

 ## Supported Platforms
-Currently goarrg only supports Ubuntu (tested on 20.04 LTS) and Windows 10, 386 and amd64.
-Vulkan is only supported on amd64.
+Currently goarrg only supports Ubuntu (tested on 24.04 LTS) and Windows 10, 386 and amd64.
+Vulkan is only tested on amd64.
-However, there is nothing preventing you from creating a platform package to support other platforms.

 ## Dependencies